4 Powerful Ways to Fix a Stalled Deadlift

-When your pulling a bar off the floor, a strong back is a given.
+When you are pulling a bar off the floor, a strong back is a given.
 But, strong abs are just as important.
 Your obliques act as stabilizers during a pull and are play a big role in hip extension as the bar comes off the floor.
 Also, when deadlifting, pushing your abs out and into your weight belt is a skill that must be learned.

 It's also worth considering to do your ab work in a position that mimics the deadlift.
 In other words, ab exercises that are done standing up.
-Two movements you can do are standing cable sit ups and side deadlifts.
+Two movements you can do are standing cable sit-ups and side deadlifts.

 Lastly, a mental cue directed at your hips can help your lockout.
 Once you get above the knee, instead of thinking about locking the knees out, cue yourself to aggressively bring the hips through.
 By doing so, you can bring yourself to lockout faster.
-And in a deadlift where every second matters, this is crucial.
+And in a deadlift where every second matter, this is crucial.

 #4 - Your grip goes outYour legs, back, and abs can all be up to par, but if your meat hooks can't handle the load, it's like a Ferrari with no engine.